rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 <header>
 <img src="../../../../microtubule.png" alt="" width="1000"
-         height="200">
+         height="250">
 </header>
 # Microtubule Catastrophe
-#### Rashi Jeeda, Joeyta Banerjee, Mei Yi You | BE/Bi103a Fall 2020
+#### Rashi Jeeda, Joeyta Banerjee, Mei Yi You | BE/Bi103a Fall 2020 | <a href="https://github.com/rjeeda/rjeeda.github.io">View on GitHub</a>

 $$\cdot \cdot \cdot$$

 ## Abstract
 ---
 <br>
 Microtubules, cellular filaments composed of monomeric tubulin subunits, play key roles in the cytoskeletal structure and internal organization of cells.
-They are known to undergo periods of growth and shortening; the conversion from growth to shortening consists of rapid repolymerization of tubulin known as catastrophe.
+They are known to undergo periods of growth and shortening; the conversion from growth to shortening consists of rapid depolymerization of tubulin known as catastrophe.
 The dynamics of catastrophe were measured by Gardner et. al. to explore how regulatory proteins modulate this process.
 <br>

-We found that there is little difference in catastrophe dynamics for GFP-labeled tubulin and non-labeled tubulin, and conclude that an exponential model best describes catastrophe dynamics.
+We found that there is little difference in catastrophe dynamics for fluorescence-labeled tubulin and non-labeled tubulin, and concluded that an exponential model best describes catastrophe dynamics.
 Here, we discuss statistical methods used for the analysis of this data.

 ---
 <br>

 For each plot and analysis made, we include an <b>example</b> html Jupyter notebook with discussion of how we used our analysis package.
 The specific modules used for each plot are linked as <b>source code</b>.
-Full, executable notebooks of the tutorials can be found at the end of this page and the complete analysis package can be found in the GitHub repository.
+Full, executable notebooks of the tutorials can be found at the end of this page, and the complete analysis package can be found in the GitHub repository.

 ---